terrapower/armi/doc/user/radial_and_axial_expansion.rst

 raise a ``RuntimeError``.

 A second limitation of the component linking implementation involves the Block grid based approach.
-When Block grids are used to specify the pin lattice, the Block-grid should be used throughout the Assembly definition; i.e., a mixture of the Block-grid and multiplicity assignment should not be used (and may even fail).
+When Block grids are used to specify a pin lattice, the Block-grid should be used throughout the Assembly definition; i.e., a mixture of the Block-grid and multiplicity assignment should not be used (and will likely produce unexpected results and may even fail).
 For example, in the following partial blueprint definition, in reality, each shield pin should be in mechanical contact with the fuel pins.
 However, since there is a mixture of mulitiplicity and Block-grid approaches, they are assumed to be not-linked.
 In order to ensure properly linking, ``block_fuel_axial_shield`` needs to be redefined with the Block-grid based approach.
-See ``armi/tests/detailedAxialExpansion/refSmallReactorBase.yaml`` for a complete example.

 .. code-block:: yaml